mattsrc/opentx-lua-rssi-histogram/README.md

 A way of viewing RSSI data that clearly shows signal range and trends.

-Many of us have viewed time-based RSSI plots in Companion software, where the X axis is time and the Y axis is RSSI strength.
-These are very useful for time correlation of RSSI with other events.
+Many of us have viewed time-based RSSI plots, where the X axis is time and the Y axis is RSSI strength.
+These are useful for time correlation of RSSI with other events.

 ![Time RSSI Graph](./images/time_rssi.png)